rancher/dashboard/docs/developer/testing.md

 - `yarn e2e:pre-prod`, to optionally initialize Docker and build the project, required for GitHub Actions
 - `yarn e2e:dev`, for production use case and CI, which will also restart Docker and build the project

+### Custom Commands

+As Cypress common practice, some custom commands have been created within `command.ts` file to simplify the development process.
+Please consult Cypress documentation for more details about when and how to use them.

+Worth mentioning the `cy.getId()` command, as it is mainly used to select elements.
+This would require to add `data-testid` to your element inside the markup.

 ### Writing tests

 Test specs should be grouped logically, normally by page or area of the Dashboard but also by a specific feature or component.